 Being a chef, I have an advantage, no question.
 But I know plenty of people without a professional cooking background who enjoy planning dinner, and turn it into a highlight of their day.
 The only special requirement is a bit of enthusiasm.
 You don’t have to do it up fancy.
 I could have stretched those dollars and thrown the zucchini and peppers into pasta.
 Instant boosted nutrition.
 My biggest piece of advice for cooking produce this way?
 Always have butter and olive oil.
 I’d take a pass on laundry detergent before good-quality fat.
 Anchovies, capers, garlic, too: all are low-cost, big-flavour staples.

 Some of you might be old enough to remember the cookbook More-With-Less, written in the ’70s by the Mennonite Central Committee.
 I cooked from it a lot in university during the ’80s.
 It feels good to return to those values, like meeting an old friend again.
 Making much of little is steadying—a panacea in an upside-down world.

-Taking care of myself has been imperative in the past three years.
+Taking care of myself has been imperative in the past few years.
 I do it in spades in the kitchen.
 Meals have been the one thing getting me through it all.
 Zucchini, cremini mushrooms, cucumbers, and yellow peppers are small comforts.
 And while I’m cooking, I want for nothing.